 - Notifications via Atom or RSS feed

-e.g., If you subscribe to email notifications, once you enter your email address, you will be able to select the components/Infobip services that you are using.
-After that, you will receive a confirmation email.
+For example, if you subscribe to e-mail notifications, once you enter your e-mail address, you will be able to select the specific components/Infobip services that you are using and their location (data center).
+After that, you will receive a confirmation e-mail.

-If you want to report an issue with a certain service, or if you cannot find any active incident related to your issue on the Status page, you can use the Contact Support button which will open a ticket with Infobip support.
+If you want to report an issue with a certain service, or if you cannot find an active incident related to the problem you are experiencing on the Status page, you can use the Contact support button which will open a ticket with Infobip Support.

 Which components should I subscribe to?

-We recommend that you subscribe to the region and services that you are using or that are important to you.
+We recommend that you subscribe to the service/location (data center) combination that you are using or that is important to you.

-Here are a few examples to that can help you:
+Here are a few examples that can help you:

-- If you connect to the EMEA-based web interface, you should subscribe to the "Customer Portal Login/Homepage" component, as well as all other Infobip UI services you might be using under the EMEA region.
+- If you connect to the Germany-based web interface (portal.infobip.com), you should subscribe to the "Global (Germany)" location under the "Customer Portal Login/Homepage" component, as well as under all other Infobip UI services you might be using on the same location.

-- If you submit your SMS traffic toward US Data Centers, you should select the SMPP component under the AMERICAS (NAM) region.
+- If you submit your SMS traffic toward US Data Centers, you should subscribe to the "United States" location under both the SMS channel and the SMPP component of the Interface/API section.

-Note that it is possible that in some cases you will not be connecting to a data center in your region.
-We recommend checking the endpoints listed on the Status page or contacting your account manager if you are unsure that you are connecting to the proper component/region.
+Note that there might be situations in which you will not be connecting to a data center in your region or the one closest to you geographically.
+We recommend checking the endpoints listed on the Status page's additional description (question mark) icons, or contacting your account manager if you are unsure about the exact location of the Infobip services that you are utilizing.

 How is an active incident represented?

-An active incident or maintenance will always be displayed at the top of the page, just above the regions and services section.
+An active incident or maintenance will always be displayed at the top of the page.

-The incident post usually contains a subject with the affected region/service and the corresponding status: Investigating, Identified, Monitoring, Resolved.
+The incident post usually contains a subject with the affected location/service and the corresponding status:

-Also, the affected component will change its status (and color) in the corresponding region.
-In the above example, that would be EMEA region > Applications > Moments → Partial Outage.
+Also, the affected location will change its status (and color) under the corresponding service.
+In the above example, that would be Applications → Customer Portal Login/Homepage → Global (Germany) → Major Outage.

 You can check out different types of incident statuses in the table below: